Steanky/Ethylene/README.md

 }
 ```

-Then, in your dependencies section:
+Then, in your dependencies section (this example assumes version 1.0.0; check the repository for the latest):

 ```
 dependencies {